 - Professional Liability Insurance: What type of liability insurance (malpractice) is offered: claims made, occurrence, self-insurance?

-- Practice Post-Termination Payment Obligations: Will you receive production bonuses after the Agreement is terminated?
+- Practice Post-Termination Payment Obligations: Will you receive production bonuses after terminating the agreement?

 - Financial Retirement: Is a financial retirement plan offered?